Author: Elizabeth DeVos MD, MPH, FACEP, University of Florida College of Medicine—Jacksonville

 Chemical Restraint (Rapid Tranquilization)

 In patients who are agitated to the degree that they are unable to participate in less restrictive alternatives, medications may be used to rapidly allow for evaluation of the patient.
-Chemical restraint is used to control violent and potentially dangerous behavior rather than confining bodily movement, as a strict definition might suggest.
+Chemical restraint is used to control violent and potentially dangerous behavior rather than confining bodily movement.
 The decision to utilize chemical restraint is clinical.
-It is neveracceptableto initiate its use for staff convenience or patient punishment.
-Endpoints ofrestraint are to resume a more normal patient-physician interaction, to obtain informed consent and the secure patient and staff safety.
+It is never acceptable to initiate its use for staff convenience or patient punishment.
 When choosing a therapy, consider the objective of reducing agitation with minimal sedation to allow for timely assessment and treatment of any underlying condition requiring immediate medical intervention.

 A variety of options are available and should be weighed based on the patient’s history and presentation.
 Vital signs should be monitored frequently until the patient is ambulatory.
-Historically, benzodiazepinesand antipsychotics are the most common pharmocotherapeutic options.
-The table shows common choices for chemical restraint.
-Emergencyphysicians should be familiar with the use of these medications, their side effects and how to address complications of their use.
+Historically, benzodiazepines and antipsychotics are the most common pharmacotherapeutic options.
+Table 2 shows common choices for chemical restraint.
+Emergency physicians should be familiar with the use of these medications, their side effects and how to address complications of their use.
 Anticholinergic medications such as benztropine and diphenhydramine may be used for prophylaxis against extrapyramidal symptoms caused by some antipsychotic administrations.

-Medications Used in the Chemical Restraint of an Agitated Patient
+Table 2: Commonly Used Medications Used in the Chemical Restraint of the Agitated Patient

-There are some advocates for the use of ketamine and propofol in the acutely agitated patient though there is not yet sufficient literature on their use in the Emergency Department for acute agitation.
-Further, while the FDA has placed a black box warning on droperidol because, like many other medications, it can cause QT prolongation and an increased risk for the development of torsades de pointes and other serious dysrhythmias, some authors advocate it due to a shorter duration of sedation than some benzodiazepines and there are some studies which do not show it to have more adverse events than other ED treatments for acute agitation.
+Some advocates for the use of Propofol in the acutely agitated patient though there is not yet sufficient literature on its use in the Emergency Department for acute agitation.
+Droperidol is also favored by some due to a shorter duration of sedation than some benzodiazepines.
+The FDA has placed a black box warning on the drug because, like many other medications, it can cause QT prolongation and an increased risk for the development of torsades de pointes and other serious dysrhythmias, though some studies show it to have similar rates of adverse events to other ED treatments for acute agitation.
 Any plans to use these drugs should be discussed with an attending, preferably prior to the acute need for use on a patient.

 Pearls and Pitfalls

-- Obtain finger stick glucose as soon as it is safe to do so.
+Obtain finger stick glucose and pulse oximetry as soon as it is safe to do so.